kgisl/makesite/content/blog/2020-11-17-curious-hacking-genius.md

 **KGISL-focused** students will be provided first-offer for any fresher positions at KGISL.
 If they accept to take the offer they will offered a higher salary than provided to normal fresher students from other colleges.
 If they are accepted and paid a higher salary, they will have to commit to a maximum of 24 months service at KGISL.

+### Tactics to produce more Learning

+### FlashCards on Steroids

+- Test yourself as often as possible
+- - Create your own flash cards at memcode.com

+ ### Hackathons
+ - Education as exciting adventure (_rather than hard labour_) learning experience facilitated by progressively challenging series of themed hackathons which is curated by industry experts.
+  - hacKyGenius (*KyG*)
+    - coKreate knowledge as
+    - a skilled team pursues hacks to
+    - implement ideas that
+    - attack wicked problems
+    - in a constrained time frame (>16 hrs, < 1 month)

+### Hack, Genius!
+_When curious is available for inspiration
+When Inspiration touches talent
+When Talent meets opportunity
+When Opportunity presents a hackathon
+A Hack delivers a diamond in the rough
+A Genius is to be had
+A desperate world needs His contribution
+So come hack your genius at KiTE, right now!_

+ Hack, Genius!
+Or in three words, hack your genius.
+It all starts with an idea.
+A hack is a diamond in the rough collaborative implementation of that idea within a short time frame.
+A hack is very personal and therefore very precious.
+It is the starting point to bring forth that genius of a contribution that the world desperately needs, right now!